Notes on the data: Premature mortality by sex - 0 to 74 years

 Notes: For detailed data files released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
 In general, the latest year’s data are designated preliminary, the second latest as revised and the data for the remaining years as final.
 For further information about the Australian Bureau of Statistics (ABS) revisions process see the following and related sites: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/3303.0Explanatory+Notes12012.

-Data published here are from the following releases: 2017, final; 2018, revised; and 2019, 2020 and 2021, preliminary.
+Data published here are from the following releases: 2018, 2019, and 2020, final; and 2021 and 2022, preliminary.
 Some causes of death, including drug-induced deaths, suicide and assault, are more sensitive to the revisions process than others: as a result, data in the files designated as preliminary should be treated with caution.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Quintiles within PHNs, and Remoteness Area